amandavisconti/DHslack/CodeOfConduct.md

 # Join the Digital Humanities Slack
 Anyone with an interest in DH (absolutely no experience needed!) is invited to join us.
-Join the DH Slack via tinyurl.com/DHslack (make sure to check your spam folder if you don't immediately receive an email with a link to start using the Slack).
+Join the DH Slack via [tinyurl.com/DHslack].
+Mmake sure to check your spam folder if you don't receive an email with a link to start using the Slack within ten minutes after you submit the form, then email aviscont@purdue; a few people have encountered the automatic form not sending them an invitation email for some reason.
+You're automatically accepted (as long as you haven't previously broken the DH Slack's code of conduct), so if you fail to recieve an invitation after filling out the [tinyurl.com/DHslack] form, it's just a technical error.

 # DH Slack: Code of Conduct